-Firms like Creative nigari on a small level gives many opportunities to the freelancers.
+Firms like Creative nigari on a small level give many opportunities to freelancers.
 On the other hand firms like Axact working at a corporate level have also given a boom to the freelancing industry.
-Other than that freelancer outsource their project thereby creating a vast platform of opportunities.
+Other than that freelancers outsource their project thereby creating a vast platform of opportunities.

 To answer this question simply, Yes!
 Freelancing has a bright future in Pakistan.
 The industry has shown so much potential that it would be harmful to the economy if the opportunity is not recognized or pursued here.
 The following are a few factors that might help you recognize why freelancing has a future?

 - The freelancers are earning in dollars and many other foreign currencies, increasing the export earnings of our country.
 The freelancers of Pakistan are giving competition in the global market and showcasing their skill sets and talents.
 The maximum earning report by a freelancer was as high as pkr 500,000.
 The industry is only going to benefit the Pakistan economy by reducing mass unemployment and creating opportunities etc.